 Girl listening to music and enjoying winter music class activities

-5 Great Winter Music Class Activities to Make Learning Fun
+5 Great Winter Music Lessons to Make Learning Fun

-Looking for some ideas for winter music class activities?
+Looking for some ideas for your winter music lessons?
 I have five great winter music class activities ready to go for you.
 Whether you are looking for winter music activities to get your kids moving or listening activities to take a deep dive into a classical winter music piece, I am excited to share with you some of my favorite activities from my own music classroom.

 Kindergarten music activities almost invariably involve movement for me.
 Those little bodies just need to move.
 And luckily, moving is a great way to learn music!
-Here are two of my favorite kindergarten winter music activities.
+Here are two of my favorite winter music lessons for kindergarten.

 First Snow by Trans-Siberian Orchestra